 The raid took the lives of four Sarawakian policemen.
 They were Corporal Kim Huat from Kuap, PC Wan Jamaluddin Tuanku Alek, PC Insoll Chundang from Saribas and PC Bujang Mohammed from Kuching.

-A movie based on this true story would make a good reminder of how courageous our policemen even back then.
+A movie based on this true story would make a good reminder of how courageous our policemen were, even back then.

 A film based on the true story of Sergeant Kanang anak Langkau came out in 2017.